 Interlocking, sometimes called “reverse Standing Seam” is totally different to Standing Seam, however the Interlocking concept does invert the idea of Standing Seam.
 Interlocking has recessed panel joins instead of protruding ribs.
 The pan of this express system sits up and off the substrate by 25 mm.
 At either side of the pan, the panel drops back down 25 mm to form a recessed join between each panel.
 Because Interlocking’s pan sits up off the substrate, panels can be installed onto plywood or metal battens with little difference to panel performance.
-Interlocking should be installed onto an 18 mm construction grade ply (min.
-15 mm construction grade) or 1.10 mm thick 15 mm x 50 mm or 24 mm x 50 mm steel battens.
+Interlocking should be installed onto an min 19 mm construction grade plywood or 1.1 mm thick 15 mm x 50 mm, 24 mm x 50 mm or 35 mm x 50 mm steel battens.

 Efficient and effective, Interlocking’s straightforward metal batten installation makes it a logical specification for commercial and multi-residential projects needing to comply with non-combustibility codes.

 Shingle, a four side folded square panel and Flatlock a two or four side fold rectangle panel both share the same substrate requirements.
 Shingle and Flatlock must be installed onto a continuous substrate.
 Traditionally this would be a minimum 19 mm construction grade plywood for wall and roof applications.
 Multiboard is a recommended alternative to plywood when non-combustibility is a concern.
 Multiboard is a magnesium based product, offering non-combustible code compliance.
 The board confidently holds Shingle and Flatlock fixing screws and meets Australian fire codes.